Oliver-LK/24-float-point/README.md

-# 24-float-point
+# About

-A C program stores a 24 bit float data type with basic functions associated with it. float24.c and h contain all the functions, and main.c has some testing cases.
+ENCE260 project that defines 24 bit float data type inside C. Modules could be implemented to MCU without an FPU.
+Supported operations include:
+ - Addition
+ - Multiplication
+ - User input
+ - Max in array